That's TV: Current entertainment channels

-That’s TV (national schedule)
+That’s TV (UK)

-The national version of That's TV carries the same programming as available locally through Freeview, though interstitial programming takes the place of local insertion of news bulletins.
+This is the national version of That's TV, and carries the same programming as available locally through Freeview, though interstitial programming takes the place of local insertion of news bulletins.
 It was formerly known as That's TV Gold.

+The national version of That's TV is also available on other providers along with That's TV 2 and That's TV 3.

+That's TV closed on Virgin Media on 11 July 2026 with "Programmes no longer available" showing on their TV guide.

+It closed on Sky on 30 July 2026.

 That’s TV 2

-That's TV 2 replaced 70s music channel That's 70s on 3 January 2024 after carrying holiday programming as That's Christmas.
+That's TV 2 replaced 70s music channel That's 70s on 3 January 2024, after carrying holiday programming as That's Christmas.

+That's TV 2 closed on Sky and Virgin Media 25 May 2026 but is still being broadcast on Freeview.

-That’s TV 3
+That’s 20th Century

 That's TV 3 replaced That's Memories on 21 August 2024 (itself short-lived, only airing from 12 June), changing its focus from historical documentaries to a schedule like the main That's TV national channel and That's TV 2, but with a That's 60s block in the morning.
-From 17 October 2024 until 7 January 2025, it began to carry holiday content under the temporary That's Christmas branding.
+From 17 October 2024 until 7 January 2025, it carried holiday content under the temporary That's Christmas branding.

-In June 2025 the channel made history on Freeview by becoming the first channel to be broadcast on a DVB-T(1) multiplex using the MPEG-4 AVC video codec, together with sound using the HE-AAC audio codec.
-This means some older DVB-T(1) TVs will not be able to decode the channel, but it will still appear in their guides.
+In June 2025, the channel became the first the first channel on Freeview to be broadcast on a DVB-T(1) multiplex using the MPEG-4 AVC video codec, together with sound using the HE-AAC audio codec, making older DVB-T(1) TVs unable able to decode the channel.

+On 22 April 2026, the channel was rebranded as That's 20th Century.

+That's 20th Century closed on Sky and Virgin Media on 25 May 2026 but was still being broadcast on Freeview until 19 August when it was replaced by Your TV.